elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 ---

-### What does module level scope mean in JavaScript?
+### What does module-level scope mean in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It means that each module has its own top-level scope.
-In other words, top-level variables and functions from a module are not seen in other scripts.
-Modules are expected to export what they want to be accessible from outside and import what they need.
+  <div><strong>Interview Response:</strong> It means that each module has its top-level scope.
+Top-level variables, methods, and functions from a module, in general, are not visible in other scripts.
+Modules expect to get exported.
+They want to be accessible from the outside and import what they need.
 In the browser, independent top-level scope also exists for each &#8249;script type="module"&#8250;.
 </div>
   </div>
 </details>

 ---

-### If a module is imported into multiple places, is it re-evaluated each time it is imported?
+### Is a module imported into multiple places re-evaluated each time it gets imported?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> No, if the same module is imported into multiple other places, its code is executed only the first time, then exports are given to all importers.
-If executing a module code brings side-effects, like showing a message, then importing it multiple times will trigger it only once – the first time.
+  <div><strong>Interview Response:</strong> No, if the same module gets imported into multiple other places, its code is executed only the first time, then exports are given to all importers.
+If executing a module code brings side effects, like showing a message, then importing it multiple times triggers it only once – the first time.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />